 Sue holding chert flake on top of No Mans Mesa

-In our short exploration of the top, I was aware of just about every step on that isolated, ecologically "pure" mesa elevated above lands that held invasive plants in this remote wilderness.
+In our short exploration at the top, I was aware of just about every step on that isolated, ecologically "pure" mesa elevated above lands that held invasive plants in this remote wilderness.
 I felt I was taking steps about 200 years back in time before invasive species were introduced.

 Reluctantly, I walked out of that beautiful land and committing to memory what this place looks like.
 We found our steep entrance and hiked down past the rusty mangled fence that Jepson must have used to keep his goats on the mesa.
 Still not a cloud in the sky on this mid-June day.
 White wash and trails curved their way through the dark sagebrush flat 800 feet below us.
 This time, as we neared the lower section of the debris fan, we veered north and found a less rocky and more sandy descent to the valley floor.